 The design of the EnduriMed CPAP Pillow allows you to sleep comfortably in any position, no matter if you need a breathing device or not.
 You can simply use it with any of the C-PAP, Bi-PAP, and APAP masks.
 Some shoppers reported they needed time to adjust to this particular model, due of its cutouts.

 This item has a special design that allows your face mask to stay in place through the night, without any tightening.
-Also, its users noticed fewer mask leaks.
+In addition, its users noticed less mask leaks.

 The EnduriMed CPAP Pillow is especially useful to those experiencing neck pain.
 The pillow has two thickness levels, with one for each side.
 This feature makes it comfortable for an increased number of users, regardless of their neck support needs.